JosephBrianna/python-api-challenge/APIs-in-Python-main/README.md

 - `limit`: Determines the maximum number of results to return.

 - `filters`: Provides a means to filter the search based on the defined circle with the given longitude, latitude, and radius.
+ README contains a Python script that explores the relationship between weather variables and latitude for a list of cities.

+## **Dependencies and Setup**
+1. The script begins by importing necessary libraries like `matplotlib`, `pandas`, `numpy`, `requests`, `time`, `pprint`, and `scipy.stats`.

+2. It imports the OpenWeatherMap API key from a separate module `api_keys`.

+3. The `citipy` library is imported to determine city names based on latitude and longitude coordinates.

+## **Starter Code to Generate Random Geographic Coordinates and a List of Cities**
+1. Empty lists are initialized for storing latitude-longitude combinations and city names.

+2. Random latitude and longitude values are generated, which are then zipped together.

+3. The `citipy` library is used to determine the nearest city for each latitude and longitude combination.

+4. Unique city names are appended to the `cities` list.

+5. The number of cities in the list is printed for confirmation.

+## **Requirement 1: Create Plots to Showcase the Relationship Between Weather Variables and Latitude**
+1. The OpenWeatherMap API is used to retrieve weather data for each city from the `cities` list.

+2. An empty list `city_data` is initialized to store weather data for each city.

+3. A loop processes each city, fetches its weather data, and appends the data to the `city_data` list.

+4. If a city is not found in the OpenWeatherMap API, it is skipped.

+5. The weather data for each city is converted into a pandas DataFrame and exported to a CSV file.

+6. Scatter plots are created to showcase the relationship between:
+   - Latitude vs. Temperature
+   - Latitude vs. Humidity
+   - Latitude vs. Cloudiness
+   - Latitude vs. Wind Speed

+   Each plot is saved as an image file.

+## **Requirement 2: Compute Linear Regression for Each Relationship**
+1. DataFrames are created for both the Northern Hemisphere (Latitude >= 0) and the Southern Hemisphere (Latitude < 0).

+2. Linear regression plots are generated to showcase the relationship between Temperature and Latitude for both hemispheres.

+The script ends after starting the linear regression for the Southern Hemisphere, and it seems that it would continue in a similar fashion for other weather variables.

+The main objective of this script is to analyze how various weather parameters change with latitude, using data from OpenWeatherMap.
+The results are visualized using scatter plots, and linear regression is used to study the relationships further.

 - `bias`: Prioritizes results based on their proximity to the given longitude and latitude.